vivekkhimani/DataStructuresAndAlgorithmsPractice/README.md

 ## Current Status:
-- **(vivekkhimani)** - I have started working on this repository recently and I will add content as and when I am able to develop it.
+- **(vivekkhimani) [01/21/2020]** - I have started working on this repository recently and I will add content as and when I am able to develop it.
 The list of these topics is never exhaustive.
 So feel free to suggest or make changes to the index above and start contributing for the topic you mighe be interested in.

 ## Contributing: